Anthony Burgess: Military service

-Burgess spent six weeks in 1940 as a British Army recruit in Eskbank before becoming a Nursing Orderly Class 3 in the Royal Army Medical Corps.
+Burgess spent six weeks in 1940 as a British Army recruit in Eskbank in Scotland before becoming a Nursing Orderly Class 3 in the Royal Army Medical Corps.
 During his service, he was unpopular and was involved in incidents such as knocking off a corporal's cap and polishing the floor of a corridor to make people slip.
 In 1941, Burgess was pursued by the Royal Military Police for desertion after overstaying his leave from Morpeth military base with his future bride Lynne.
 The following year he asked to be transferred to the Army Educational Corps and, despite his loathing of authority, he was promoted to sergeant.
-During the blackout, his pregnant wife Lynne was raped and assaulted by four American deserters; perhaps as a result, she lost the child.
+During the blackout, his pregnant wife Lynne was robbed and beaten by four American deserters; perhaps as a result, she lost the child.
 Burgess, stationed at the time in Gibraltar, was denied leave to see her.

 At his stationing in Gibraltar, which he later wrote about in A Vision of Battlements, he worked as a training college lecturer in speech and drama, teaching alongside Ann McGlinn in German, French and Spanish.
 McGlinn's communist ideology would have a major influence on his later novel A Clockwork Orange.
 Burgess played a key role in "The British Way and Purpose" programme, designed to introduce members of the forces to the peacetime socialism of the post-war years in Britain.
 He was an instructor for the Central Advisory Council for Forces Education of the Ministry of Education.
 Burgess's flair for languages was noticed by army intelligence, and he took part in debriefings of Dutch expatriates and Free French who found refuge in Gibraltar during the war.
 In the neighbouring Spanish town of La Línea de la Concepción, he was arrested for insulting General Franco but released from custody shortly after the incident.